gvwilson/thirdbit/src/fiction/santas/index.md

 like making sure his parents didn't find out about his tools or the odds and ends he smuggled into his bedroom.
-A rusty pair of scissors that he spotted near a bus stop on his way home from school. a ball of string that he slipped into his pocket during science class.
+A rusty pair of scissors that he spotted near a bus stop on his way home from school.
+A ball of string that he slipped into his pocket during science class.
 Some construction paper that had to be folded carefully and then creased twice to make a straight seam, and best of all, a roll of tape with only a little bit of lint stuck to it.

 He couldn't stop himself.
 He needed to make things.
 No, he *needed* to make things,